Kotlin/KEEP/proposals/KEEP-0438-name-based-destructuring.md

 [val number, val string] = pair          // position, full
 ```

-Only the full syntax allows renaming and (potentially) declaration of `var`,
+Both short and full syntax allow renaming and declaration as `var` or `val`;
-annotations, and any other modifiers.
+in the case of short syntax the choice of `val` or `var` is applied to
+every new variable.

 **The intersection**.
 Note that in the _end goal_ scenario, name-based
 short syntax and the current position-based syntax coincide when the